ggsavin/voting-games/project-book/game-description.md

 Werewolf is a multi player game between two competing teams comprised of villagers and werewolves.
 The werewolf team is a hidden subset of the villager team as true villagers cannot tell who the werewolves are, and must try and deduce their identities.

 Gameplay alternates between day and night phases.
 During the day, villagers vote on who amongst them should be executed for the crime of being a werewolf, and at night, wolves vote on which helpless villager to kill.
+Communication between agents either takes place during the voting round, or precedes it in multiple communication rounds.

 Once a player dies, they reveal their role to the rest of the players.